ros2/rmw_fastrtps/Quality_declaration_fastcdr.md

 ### Public API Testing [4.ii]

-There are several [tests](https://github.com/eProsima/Fast-CDR/tree/master/test) in the `fast-cdr` repository, specifically the `SimpleTest.cpp` seems to be testing all the functions/types/operations of the library.
+There are several [tests](https://github.com/eProsima/Fast-CDR/tree/master/test) in the `fast-cdr` repository, specifically `SimpleTest.cpp` seems to be testing all the functions/types/operations of the library.

 ### Coverage [4.iii]